hasnainadam7/Ecommerce-on-Angular/README.md

 ## Prerequisites

 You will need to have node and npm installed.
-In addition you will need a MySQL server running in order to have full functionality of the application
+In addition you will need a MySQL server running in order to have full functionality of the application database is also here all u need to import this quires
 <br/>